MartinStokroos/NativeDDS/README.md

 `WobblingServo.ino` - A slowly sine-wave modulated servo motor application.

 `AudioGenerator.ino` - A generator for audible frequencies.
-A timer interrupt has been used for a fixed time base.
+A timer interrupt has been used to create a fixed time base.

 ## Acknowledgement
 A lot of time was saved in developing this library by using the "other" Arduino IDE *Sloeber*.
 Sloeber is a wonderful Arduino plugin for Eclipse.
 Thanks to Jantje and his contributors!